The-RG-Archive/lifeinvader.com/README.md

 - Partly restores view picture feature

 ## Current bug report:
-- Links like profile/elitas_travel give a 404 and not direct to profile/elitas_travel.htm
 - View picture feature
   - If pressed on photos at the top of the profile it would also show up
 - Remove none r* stuff from main.js and move to custom